 For many years, the Serengeti ecosystem has been home to the Maasai, a tribe well-known for preserving their traditional ways of life.

 You can visit a Maasai boma while in the national park and learn about their lifestyle and traditions.
-The visit can include a look at their meals, how they dress, their livestock keeping activities, ceremonies and more.
+The visit can include a glimpse at their meals, how they dress, their livestock keeping activities, traditional ceremonies and more.

 A few miles south of Serengeti is Oldupai Gorge.
-It's a famous site which holds the earliest evidence of human existence that was discovered by the Leakeys in the 1930s.
+It is a famous site which holds the earliest evidence of human existence that was discovered by the Leakeys in the 1930s.
 The site shows the development of the earliest humans.

 45 km south of Oldupai Gorge you will find the Laetoli archaeological site famous for its ancient human ancestor's footprints preserved by volcanic ash.
 The Laetoli footprints provided evidence for the theory of bipedalism in early humans.